 A huge part of satisfying your new employees when relocated is being open to their suggestions.
-You need to be willing to negotiate.
+You need to be willing to negotiate relocation assistance.
 If you go into negotiations with a stubborn demeanor and closed mind, you may jeopardize the recruiting process.
 Be sure to be open to offering some extra, more flexible funds to make your employee happy.

 Get Help Building a Relocation Program with UrbanBound